-Dr. Steven Jonas (“the other Dr. J.”) is a Professor of Preventive Medicine and of the Graduate Program in Public Health at the School of Medicine, Stony Brook University, Stony Brook, NY 11794-8036; email: email@example.com; tel.
-(631) 444 2147.
+Dr. Steven Jonas (“the other Dr. J.”) is a Professor Emeritus of Preventive Medicine at the School of Medicine, Stony Brook University, Stony Brook, NY 11794 8036; email: firstname.lastname@example.org; tel.
+(631) 473-5005.
 A graduate of Columbia College (BA), Harvard Medical School (MD), the Yale School of Medicine (MPH), and New York University (MS), he has been publishing books in both the academic and trade press since the mid-70s.

-Since the mid-1980s, a major focus of his work has been on sport, the promotion of regular exercise, weight management, and how to mobilize one's motivation for making changes in personal health-related behaviors.
-Beginning in the 1960s, his first major field of endeavor, in which he is now only occasionally active, was health policy analysis.
-He has authored 14 books of his own, with a 15th in preparation, and collaborated as either co-author or editor/co-editor on 19 others.
-Of these are more than ten books on sport, exercise and fitness, weight management, wellness, and health promotion/disease prevention for both academic and lay audiences that he has written, co-written, and co-edited.
+Since the mid-1980s, a major focus of his work has been on the promotion of regular exercise and multi-sport racing, weight management, and the centrality of the mobilization of motivation to success in making personal behavior changes.
+His other major field of endeavour has been health policy analysis.
+He has authored 16 books of his own, and collaborated as either co-author or editor/co-editor on 18 others.
+He has written, co-written, and co-edited more than ten books on athletics, exercise and fitness, weight management, wellness, and health promotion/disease prevention for both the academic and the lay audiences.

+Since his primary goal in each race is to finish happily and healthily and he continues to do that, he is having as much fun racing now as he ever has.
 He has been rather slow since he started racing and has been gradually getting slower.
-Since his primary goal in each race is to finish happily and healthily and he continues to do that, he is having as much fun racing now as he ever has.
 (Too, he claims to hold the world’s record for total time spent in transition, career, a record to which he comfortably adds in every race.
-At the 2008 and 2010 USA-Triathlon National Championships he received the official post-race award for Most Time Spent in Transition, Male.)
+At the 2008 USA-Triathlon National Championships at Hagg Lake, OR, he received the official post-race award for Most Time Spent in Transition, Male, and received the award again at Tuscaloosa, AL Nationals in 2010.)
 Still using the training program he originally developed for his book Triathloning for Ordinary Mortals® back in the 1980s, he keeps on truckin’ and just loves doin’ it.
-He is also a certified professional ski instructor, an endeavour he engaged in part-time, (1995-2009).
+He is also a retired certified professional ski instructor, an endeavour he engaged in part-time.

 He is a Fellow of the New York Academy of Sciences (elected), the American College of Preventive Medicine, the American Public Health Association (40 year member), the New York Academy of Medicine, and the Royal Society of Medicine (UK).
-He received the Founders’ Medal awarded by the Texas College of Osteopathic Medicine, University of North Texas (Ft.
-Worth) in 1982, the Duncan Clark Award for lifetime achievement from the Association for Prevention Teaching and Research (2006), the Faculty Recognition Award of the Graduate Program in Public Health, Stony Brook University (2008), the Distinguished Alumni Award from the Yale School of Public Health (2010), and also in 2010, he was named one of the "Top 10 Most Influential Public Health Professors," by the education-in-public-health website, The Health Hawk.
+He is the recipient (2006) of the Association for Prevention Teaching and Research’s Duncan Clark Award for Lifetime Achievement.

 In the field of health policy analysis, the book for which he was the founding editor, Health Care Delivery in the United States (New York: Springer Publishing Co., 1977, 1st ed.) was the first textbook of its kind in the field.
-That book (with which Dr. Jonas is no longer actively involved), now known as Jonas-Kovner's Health Care Delivery in the United States, appeared in its 10th edition in 2011.
+That book (with which Dr. Jonas is no longer actively involved), now known as Jonas-Kovner's Health Care Delivery in the United States, is currently in its 11th edition (2011).
 Reflecting his broad range of interests, he was, for example, the Founding Editor of the Springer Publishing Co.
-Series on Medical Education; during the 1980s, one of the early developers of the "Public Health Approach to the Drug Problem" (his chapter on that subject appears in the textbook Substance Abuse, 4th ed.
-[Philadelphia: Lippincott, Williams and Wilkins, 2005]); and also in the 1980s he was one of early developers of the "Co-Factor Hypothesis to Explain the Natural History of AIDS."
+Series on Medical Education; during the 1980s, he was one of the early developers of the "Public Health Approach to the Drug Problem" (his chapter on that subject appears in the textbook Substance Abuse, 4th ed.
+[Philadelphia: Lippincott, Williams and Wilkins, 2005]); and of the "Co-Factor Hypothesis to Explain the Natural History of AIDS."

-He is married to Mrs. Chezna Newman of New York City, has two adult children of his own, Jacob and Lillian, both elementary school teachers, a step-son Mark Newman, an architect and web designer/master (at marknewmanstudio.com), and two grandchildren, Nathan Harold Wain and Adam Jonas Wain.
+He is married to Mrs. Chezna Newman of New York City, has two adult children of his own, Jacob and Lillian, both elementary school teachers, a step-son Mark Newman, an architect and web designer (marknewmanstudio.com), and two grandchildren, Nathan Harold Wain and Adam Jonas Wain.

 site design by : mark newman studio